 The Polis Director’s Fellows

 MAY I HOLD A SECOND JOB?Sure!
 Polis does not have any restrictions in this regard.
-We do ask that you commit for the entire fellows program term.

 NEW FROM THE BLOG...